Call Us: (888) 313-1114

 Examples of Violating Companies:

-Big names like Equifax, TransUnion, Experian, and even banks and debt buyers can be held accountable.
+Big name agencies like Equifax, TransUnion, Experian, and even banks and debt buyers can be held accountable.

 At Freedom from Debt, LLC, we are passionate about empowering individuals and businesses by offering expert legal guidance and unwavering support.
-Our dedicated team of skilled attorneys specializes in consumer protection laws, with a primary focus on the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
+Our dedicated team of skilled attorneys specializes in consumer protection laws, with a primary focus on the (FCRA) and the (FDCPA).

 Get A free Case review